ga-wdi-boston/ga-multifiles-lab/README.md

 pry(main)> require './calendar'
 </code>

-notice the changes are NOT seen!
+notice the changes are NOT seen and false is returned.

+> Use require for gems.
+For example, 'require pry'

 #### Kernel#require_relative
 Problem with Kernel#relative is that the relative path is relative to where ruby was invoked/executed.
 Its not relative to where the file resides.